about Yachtsnet online yacht brokerage

 Frequently asked questions about Yachtsnet and our services

-© Yachtsnet Ltd. 2000/2008
+© Yachtsnet Ltd. 2000/2024

 Yachtsnet's archive of boat details and pictures

 The following information and photographs are displayed as a service to anyone researching yacht types.
-HOWEVER THE PHOTOGRAPHS ARE COVERED BY COPYRIGHT, AND MAY NOT BE REPRODUCED WITHOUT THE PERMISSION OF YACHTSNET LTD. Details and photographs are normally based on one specific yacht, but could be a compilation.
+HOWEVER THE PHOTOGRAPHS AND TEXT ARE COVERED BY COPYRIGHT, AND MAY NOT BE REPRODUCED WITHOUT THE PERMISSION OF YACHTSNET LTD. Details and photographs are normally based on one specific yacht, but could be a compilation.
 No reliance should be placed on other yachts of the same class being identical.
 Where common variations exist, we have endeavoured to indicate this in these archive details.
-The price guide covers the normal ranges of age and condition.
-Exceptional boats, whether good or bad, may fall outside these guidelines.

 Westerly Centaur